vinay-osseed/sender_net/README.md

 The `Sender.net Integration` module is used to Integrate Drupal with <https://www.sender.net>.

+## Features

+ 1. Add new email subscriber to <https://www.sender.net>.

 ## Installation

  1. Get `Sender.net Integration` module and move inside your project's module's directory.